 Are Alexander and 300 based on Greek mythology?

 These two films are actually based on historical facts.
 Oliver Stone’s Alexander the Great, starring Colin Farrell, Angelina Jolie and Anthony Hopkins, follows the life of Alexander, the great Macedonian king.
 300, an animation movie, brings to life the real story of King Leonidas and his army of 300 Spartan men.

 What is your favourite Greek mythology movie?

 Hi!
 I am Vanessa from Athens, and I love helping people discover more about my country.
-As a child, I absolutely loved Ancient Greek mythology.
-Some of my favourite characters were Athena, Artemis, Hercules and Achilles!
+As a child, I absolutely loved our mythology, and some of my favourite characters were Athena, Artemis, Hercules and Achilles.
 Putting this article together was a lot of fun.
-I hope that it has inspired you to watch a few Greek mythology movies that you hadn’t heard of!
+I hope that it has inspired you to watch a few films and TV mini series that you hadn’t heard of!